-Visit our case studies page to get an idea as to how Rexxfield can help you positively identify the individuals behind harassing, anonymous, online or, mobile phone spoofed calls or email messages.
+Visit our case studies page to get an idea of how Rexxfield can help you positively identify the individuals behind harassing, anonymous, online or, mobile phone spoofed calls or email messages.

 What is a Spoofed Call?

 Spoofing is when a scammer deliberately changes the information sent to your Caller ID screen to camouflage their true identity.
-Scammers commonly use “next-door neighbor spoofing”, so it indicates that an inbound phone call is coming from a local or regional number, or they spoof a number from a firm or a federal government agency that you may already recognize and trust.
-If you fall for it, they use scripted scam pretexts to try and convince you to give bank account, credit card, PayPal, or other valuable personal details, which can be made use of in fraudulent activity.
+Scammers commonly use “next-door neighbour spoofing”, which indicates that an inbound phone call is coming from a local or regional number, or they spoof a number from a firm or a federal government agency that you may already recognize and trust.
+If you accept the call, the scammers use scripted lies to trick you into giving away your bank account, credit card, PayPal, or other personal information.

 How to uncover a spoofed number

 To find out if a number is spoofed, you can search the reverse phone lookup for the number.
 If there are no results, it’s a big red flag.
 This might mean that the number used to call you is not a real number.
 Try to return the phone call.
 If it’s out of service, you can be confident it was a spoofed call.

 You can also type the number in Google.
 If it’s used for scams, it might be listed on the internet.

 Even FCC’s commissioners are growing incensed with robo-calls.
 The FCC announced that they would act this year if carriers don’t do enough to fight robo-calls.

 If you get spoof calls, there are a few things you can do to stop them from coming in.

 - Consider call-blocking services that block VoIP (Voice Over Internet Protocol) calls and text messages.
 These services help prevent scammers from using a spoofed number to call you.
 But you can also block legitimate Skype calls etc.